-2.1.11 Rebuilding Ireland - Action Plan for Housing and Homelessness, 2016 increase the housing build numbers by 2020, to service all tenure types, and to tackle homelessness.
+2.1.11 Rebuilding Ireland - Action Plan for Housing and Homelessness, 2016

+Rebuilding Ireland specifically provides a multi-stranded approach to achieving key housing objectives, including to significantly increase the supply of social housing, to increase the housing build numbers by 2020, to service all tenure types, and to tackle homelessness.
 The plan sets out five pillars for which a series of actions are planned to address the challenges presented by Ireland's disjointed housing sector as follows; 1. address homelessness, 2. accelerate social housing, 3. build more homes, 4. improve the rental sector, and 5. utilise existing housing.